Millions of travellers facing motorway delays and airport queues over Easter break

 Millions of travellers face motorway jams, rail delays and airport queues over ‘busier than usual’ Easter

-Each car journey taken will likely include two traffic jams and 36 minutes of static traffic, experts predict
+Each car journey will probably include two traffic jams and 36 minutes of static traffic, experts predict

-Britons across the country have complained of congested roads, long queues at airports and disruption to trains on Good Friday amid warnings by the AA that this Easter weekend is set to be “busier than usual”.
+Travellers across the country can expect congested roads, long queues at airports and disruption to trains after warnings by motoring organisations that Easter weekend will be “busier than usual”.

 Large traffic jams were present on the M20 in Dover due to P&O Dover-Calais services still being suspended, with some travellers complaining they missed their ferries after waiting for hours.

 The firm temporarily suspended sailings last month after sacking 800 of its crew without notice.
 The firm had hoped to restart crossings ahead of the Easter weekend, but yesterday announced this would not be possible after the Maritime and Coastguard agency detained two of its ships over safety concerns.

-Images showed huge lines of cars on the M20 stretching back for miles.
+Images showed huge lines of cars on the M20 in Kent stretching back for miles.

 DFDS, another ferry firm, advised customers on Friday morning to arrive at least two hours before their departure time, adding it is “expecting a busy day through the Port of Dover”.

-It comes as an estimated 4.62 million car journeys were predicted to be made across the UK today, with a further 23 million across the four-day weekend in what could be the busiest in years, according to officials.
+It comes as an estimated 4.62 million car journeys were predicted to be made across the UK on Friday, with a further 23 million across the four-day weekend in what could be the busiest in years, according to officials.

 Meanwhile, the car-buying company We Buy Any Car found that Britons will cumulatively spend some 111 million hours on the road this weekend and over £1.2bn in fuel to fill up their cars.
 Having conducted a survey of more than 2,000 drivers, it also estimated that each journey would include on average two traffic jams and 36 minutes of static traffic.

-Edmund King, president of the AA motoring association, explained: “Hot weather, lack of trains and an increase in UK staycations means that the roads will be busier than usual this Easter with 27.6m journeys.
+Edmund King, president of the AA, said: “Hot weather, lack of trains and an increase in UK staycations means that the roads will be busier than usual this Easter with 27.6 million journeys.

 “Jams are already present on the M20 due to Operation Stack and the M25 is suffering heavy congestion on the west side around Heathrow and the east near Dartford.”